How to Study in Germany for Free as an International Student

 5. Secure your visa

-The good news is, US citizens as well as citizens of the UK, Australia, Canada, and New Zealand can apply for their residence permits after they arrive in Germany.
-This requires you to visit your local Ausländerbehörde (Immigration Office) within 90 days of your arrival in Germany and present the relevant documents.
+The good news is, US citizens don't need an entry visa.
+Upon arrival to Germany, you should apply right away for your residence permit.
+This requires you to visit your local Ausländerbehörde (Immigration Office) within 90 days of your arrival in Germany and present the relevant documents, including proof of financial means for the duration of your stay.
+As of 2024, this is about $1,100 USD (992€) per month.

 6. Seek out scholarships or funding